 Executive Administrative Assistant and Assistant Editor of The Scribe

-After moving to Florida from New York, Margot began working at Temple Beth Am and has been here for 13 years.
-Originally from New Jersey, her husband Paul, 22 year-old twins Alex and Jessica, and Jack Russell Terrier, Jack, decided they had enough of the cold weather and headed down south.
+After moving to Florida from New York, Margot began working at Temple Beth Am and has been here for 15 years.
+Originally from New Jersey, her husband Paul and their 23 year-old twins Alex and Jessica, decided they had enough of the cold weather and headed down south.
 They live in Wellington but say it is worth the trip on the turnpike everyday to be working with such wonderful people at Temple Beth Am.
-On Tuesday evenings and Sundays you can find Margot teaching 4th grade Hebrew and during the week she is right in the front lobby, so stop by and say hello!
+On Tuesday evenings and Sundays you can find Margot teaching 4th grade Hebrew, and during the week she is right in the front lobby, so stop by and say hello!

 Volunteer and Assistant Editor of The Scribe

-Debbie Baseman and her husband Hal have been members of Temple Beth Am for 23 years.
-They have 2 grown, married sons, 2 wonderful daughters-in-law and two super-cute grandchildren who go to The One School at TBA.
-Debbie has been volunteering at TBA for the last 21 years.
-She was on the Board of Directors for 9 years where she chaired the Adult Education Committee, the Ritual Committee and was the Board Secretary.
+Debbie Baseman and her husband Hal have been members of Temple Beth Am since 1994.
+They have two sons, one wonderful daughter-in-law, and two super-cute grandchildren, one a graduate of The One School and one currently attending The One School at TBA.
+Debbie has been volunteering at TBA for the last 25 years.
+She was on the Board of Directors for 9 years where she chaired the Adult Education Committee, the Ritual Committee, and was the Board Secretary, and is again on the board as the Sisterhood representative.
 In addition, she taught Hebrew for many years in the Religious School and she has also taught many Adult Beginning Hebrew Classes.
 You can find her almost every day at the Temple working in the office.
 She says, "I couldn’t think of a better way to spend my time!"

 Alex De Leon